vicoslab/dis_tutorial1/README.md

 More info on the most important concepts:

 - [Nodes](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.html)
+	- Nodes are standalone programs that perform some function, such as reading from a sensor or processing some data.
+They communicate with other nodes via topics.
+Nodes can subscribe to different topics, listen for data or events and react accordingly.
+They can also set up new topics to which they publish results.

 - [Topics](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html)
+	- Topics are data channels for communication between nodes.
+Each topic has a data type that defines the format of the data published to it.
+Nodes can subscribe to topics and receive data when it is published using a callback function.

 - [Services](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.html)
+	- Services are an on-demand method of node communication.
+A node can create a service that waits for requests and returns the response.
+The type of request and response message types is defined in a `.srv` file.

 - [Actions](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html)
+	- Actions are used for more complex long-running tasks, such as navigation.
+The client sets a goal, and the action server provides feedback during the execution and notifies of the goal being reached.
+During execution, the action can also be cancelled if needed.

 ## Exploring ROS 2

 Install the turtlesim package, if it's not already installed:

-sudo apt install ros-humble-turtlesim
+`sudo apt install ros-humble-turtlesim`

 All binary ROS packages are all typically available on apt following the ros-ros_version_name-package_name convention.

 Open a new terminal window and run the command:

-ros2 run turtlesim turtlesim_node
+`ros2 run turtlesim turtlesim_node`

 The `ros2 run` command is the simplest way of running nodes.
 With the previous command we started the turtlesim_node which is located in the turtlesim package.
-In a third terminal run the command:
+In a third terminal, run the command:

-ros2 run turtlesim draw_square
+`ros2 run turtlesim turtle_teleop_key`
+This will allow you to control the turtle using the keyboard.
+Note that the terminal running the teleop requires the focus for the teleop to work.

-Now we have started the node draw_square from the turtlesim package.
-Now open another terminal window and try to find out what's going on in the ROS system with the following commands:
+Using the teleop node, messages are being sent to the turtlesim node.
+Open another terminal window and try to find out what's going on in the ROS system with the following commands:

 - `ros2 topic`
 - `ros2 interface`